maheshkkumar/VTU-Results/README.md

     result =  VR()

-    # print the result the of the USN sent as parameter
+    # print the result of the USN sent as parameter to get_usn method.
     result.get_usn('1XX12XX100')

 Package Reference